-The Master of Education (M.Ed.) degree in curriculum and instruction provides a part-time graduate student experience for working professionals who hold teaching credentials and for educators teaching in environment such as museums where such credentials are not required.
+The Master of Education in Curriculum and Instruction provides a part-time graduate student experience for working professionals who hold teaching credentials and for educators teaching in environment such as museums where such credentials are not required.

-The Doctor of Philosophy (Ph.D.) degree in curriculum and instruction is designed for those interested in careers as professors in higher education settings and/or service as a science educator researcher.
+The Doctor of Philosophy in Curriculum and Instruction is designed for those interested in careers as professors in higher education settings and/or service as a science educator researcher.
 Highly qualified individuals interested in full-time study are encouraged to apply for one of our assistantship packages that include full tuition waiver and monthly stipend.
 While full-time study in PASE is the recommended plan for those who plan to become professors of science education, we welcome working professionals.

 Those earning graduate degrees in science education will: